Tygrys11/Lira-Frontend-Developer-Portfolio/README.md

 ### 🛠️ Real Projects

-The portfolio showcases actual projects instead of placeholder concepts.
+The portfolio showcases real projects, each with its own technologies, features and development goals.

 </td>
 <td width="50%">

-### 🧠 Continuous Development
+### 🧠 Always Evolving

-The project evolves together with my skills and the technologies I learn.
+Lira continues to grow alongside my skills, experiments and new projects.

 </td>
 </tr>